mandyxu/mandyxu.github.io/about.md

 Hi!
 I am Mandy and I study Computer Science at the University of Toronto.

 I focused on mathematics and statistics in the first two years of my undergrad.
-Then I found my passion in artificial intelligence, including machine learning, computer vision, natural language processing in the recent two years.
-Besides math, computer science and statistics, I also took many microeconomics courses.
+Later, I found my passion in artificial intelligence, including machine learning, computer vision, natural language processing in the recent two years.
+Besides math, computer science and statistics, I also took some microeconomics courses.
 The ideas of economics are incredibly useful while making decisions in real life.
 [See my CV here](http://individual.utoronto.ca/mandyxu/Mengdi_Xu_CV.pdf)

 I love travelling and making great friends.
 Below is one of the most recent photo of myself, and it also encapsulates my new hobby that I recently developed.